-Since the 1980s, scholars have focused on women's Holocaust narratives that had previously been minimized or neglected.
-How, they asked, did gender impact a person's experience of the Holocaust?
-They addressed this complicated question by examining experiences during the Holocaust that were unique to women.
-They also explored how gender roles were transformed during persecution and genocide and within the power structure that Nazi rule imposed.1 With this type of analysis, we gain a richer understanding of the experiences of Jewish women—and Jewish men.
+Since the 1980s, scholars have begun focusing more on women's Holocaust experiences that had previously been minimized or neglected.
+By examining experiences during the Holocaust that were unique to women, scholars began exploring how traditional gender roles were transformed as a result of Nazi persecution and genocide.1 Exploring these changing gender roles provides a richer understanding of the experiences of Jewish women—and Jewish men.

-In addition to shaping and shifting our perspective, approaching the Holocaust through the lens of gender and sexuality can highlight certain perspectives and stereotypes that we bring to the material today.
-We expect documents to reflect our own contemporary vocabulary and understanding of these terms.
-This is rarely borne out in historical documents, or even postwar testimonies.
-As Rochelle Saidel notes, most female survivors of the Holocaust do not speak in contemporary feminist language.3 The same can be said of male survivors, who typically do not tell their stories with "maleness" in mind.
-As we examine these sources, we must balance our own twenty-first century vocabulary with the words of a contemporary document, or a survivor's postwar testimony.
-We must also recognize that our understanding of gender and sexuality change over time.
+Exploring the Holocaust through the lens of gender and sexuality can also highlight certain perspectives and stereotypes that we bring to the material today.
+We might expect documents to reflect our own contemporary vocabulary and understanding of these terms, but this is rarely the case with historical documents or postwar testimonies.
+In the decades following World War II, most female survivors of the Holocaust did not speak in contemporary feminist language.3 Similarly, male survivors typically did not often focus on ideas of masculinity or manhood as they told their stories.
+As we examine these sources, it is important to remember that understandings of gender and sexuality change over time—and survivors' postwar testimonies might not match our own understandings of these issues.
 At times, this may mean closely examining a survivor's language around a particular experience.
-At other moments, it may mean checking our own assumptions about the impact of these often harrowing experiences.4
+At other moments, it may mean checking our own assumptions about survivors' experiences.4

-In addition de-centering gender roles and expectations, this collection also features many sources that discuss gendered sexual violence in both explicit and implicit ways.
-For example, we include several postwar oral or video testimonies recorded in the 1970s, 1980s, and 1990s.
-These testimonies reflect the times in which they were recorded.
-In the first few decades following the end of World War II, women seldom spoke of experiences of sexualized violence, pregnancy or forced abortion for fear of social stigma.
-In these earlier interviews women simply were not asked about these types of experiences.10 The testimonies of Ruth Elias, Gertrude Schneider, and Dora Goldstein Roth are strong examples of the changing contexts of women's Holocaust testimony.
-Elias's and Schneider's interviews were conducted at a time when topics such as sexualized violence, forced abortion, and infanticide during the Holocaust were still seldom discussed.
-Roth, by contrast, gave her testimony in the late 1980s when interviewers were beginning to ask women about experiences of sexualized violence.
-In all three examples, the viewer must keep in mind that each survivor has their own perspective and interpretation of their stories, and their own ways of understanding the meaning of what happened to them.
+This collection also features many sources that discuss gendered sexual violence in different ways.
+For example, there are several postwar oral testimonies recorded in the 1970s, 1980s, and 1990s.
+These testimonies reflect the different periods in which they were recorded.
+In the first few decades following the end of World War II, women seldom spoke about experiencing sexual violence, unwanted pregnancies, or forced abortions due to mistrust, shame, and social pressures not to discuss such things.
+In these earlier interviews, women simply were not asked about these types of experiences.8 The testimonies of Ruth Elias, Gertrude Schneider, and Dora Goldstein Roth are strong examples of the changing contexts of women's Holocaust testimony over the years.
+Elias' and Schneider's interviews were conducted at a time when topics such as sexual violence, forced abortion, and infanticide during the Holocaust were still rarely discussed.
+Roth, by contrast, gave her testimony in the late 1980s when interviewers were beginning to ask women about experiences of sexual violence.
+Each of these survivors has their own perspective and their own ways of understanding what they experienced.

-Two sources featured here demonstrates the layers of persecution experienced by gay Jews in Nazi Germany.
-Gad Beck grew up in a pre-war Germany that criminalized male same-sex relations under Paragraph 175 of the German Criminal Code—a law that was expanded and enthusiastically enforced by the Nazis.11 His persecution and survival are the result of a complicated interplay between his "racial" status as a Jew and his identity as a gay man.
-While lesbians were not regarded as a threat to Nazi racial policies, many were imprisoned in camps as "asocials."
-The story of Frieda Belinfante, a Dutch Jew who survived the Nazi occupation of the Netherlands, provides insight into the ambiguities of lesbian identity at this time.
-Beck and Belinfante demonstrate how sexuality is about both sexual orientations and biological politics, or, how sexuality is defined, and often policed, by those in power.
-What makes these sources so complex is the ways in which gender, sexuality, and Jewishness are intertwined.
+Two sources featured here demonstrate the layers of persecution experienced by gay Jewish men living in Nazi Germany.
+Gad Beck grew up in a prewar Germany that criminalized male same-sex relations under Paragraph 175 of the German Criminal Code—a law that was expanded and enthusiastically enforced by the Nazis.9 His persecution and survival are the results of his "racial" status as a Jew and his identity as a gay man.
+While Nazi ideology did not consider lesbian women to be as much of a threat to Nazi racial policies as gay men, many were imprisoned in the Nazi camp system as "asocials."
+The story of Frieda Belinfante, a Dutch Jewish woman who survived the German occupation of the Netherlands, provides insight into the ambiguities of lesbian identities at this time.
+Beck's and Belinfante's sources both show how the Nazi regime attempted to define and police sexuality.

-The sources in this collection raise questions about the nature of human aggression and human suffering propagated by a genocidal regime in which racial thinking, extreme prejudice, and degrading murderous practices both destroyed and operated within the existing social order.
-Ultimately, gender and sexuality offer another lens through which to understand the brutality of the Holocaust by complicating our understandings of victimhood and power dynamics.
+The sources in this collection raise questions about the complicated relationships between gender, sexuality, and Jewish identity during the Holocaust.
+Gender affected Jewish experiences of Nazi persecution, but the Holocaust also upended many traditional gender roles.
+Ultimately, gender and sexuality offer another lens through which to understand the brutality of the Holocaust by complicating our understandings of Nazi persecution and Jewish experiences.